-600. Philosophy of Elementary School Counseling (2).
+- 600. Philosophy of Elementary School Counseling (2).
 Pr., master's in CED, ECE, or EED and a valid A certificate.
-Required.

-This course will review the writings of prominent counseling theorists.
-It is designed to enable students to understand and value problem solving approaches that are based on human development and can then be used to reduce the number and intensity of crises for children N-6.
+Required. - This course will review the writings of prominent counseling theorists.
+It is designed to enable students to understand and value problem solving approaches that are based on human development and can then be used to reduce the number and intensity of crises for children N-6. - 601.
+Ethics for the Elementary School Counselor (2).
+Pr., ESC 600.
+This course will explore the ethical base for practices and procedures within an elementary school setting with an emphasis on the role of the school counselor. - 602.
+School Law and the Elementary School Counselor (2).
+Pr., ESC 600.
+This course will explore school law, particularly as it impacts on the role and function of the elementary school counselor.

-601. Ethics for the Elementary School Counselor (2).
+603. Individual Counseling Theory and Practice for Elementary School Children (2).
 Pr., ESC 600.